Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 And don’t quit just because you have small yields.
 I’ll explain a few tricks later on for handling harvests that are on the light side.

 As you pluck, collect the leaves in a container that doesn’t trap much heat.
-You may be plucking when it’s hot out, and you don’t want the leaves to overheat and die.
+You may be plucking when it’s hot out and don’t want the leaves to overheat and die.

 I use a lightweight basket of woven wicker that is deeper than wide.
 With a cord passed around the basket’s rim, I have a convenient container to hang from my neck, leaving both hands free to pluck.